 9. Become a bee-keeper

 Everyone of us can become a bee keeper.
 The Plan Bee is a project which takes care for developing the bee keeping.
 When I was in Copenhagen, Denmark, which is the most sustainable city I have been, I saw bee hives in the public spaces.
 Moreover, bee-keeping does not require land since hives can be placed on the roof.
-It is something that everyone can do in the leisure time, simultaneously, it can generate additional income for the family and significantly improve nutrition.
+Bee-keeping is something that everyone can do in their backyard in the leisure time.
+Simultaneously, it can generate additional income for the family and significantly improve nutrition.
 A typical hive will produce around 12-15 kg or more honey each year.

 10. Sponsor a bee-hive